American Rescue Plan

 - Funds the monitoring of COVID-19 in animals and reduces overtime inspection fees paid by small meat and poultry processors, supporting livestock and animal health.

-For generations, socially disadvantaged farmers have struggled to fully succeed due to systemic discrimination and a cycle of debt.
-This struggle is exacerbated by a disproportionate amount of COVID-19 infection rates, loss of property, hospitalizations, death, and economic hurt amongst socially disadvantaged groups.
+For generations, underserved farmers have struggled to fully succeed due to systemic discrimination, USDA programs that do not adequately meet their needs, and a cycle of debt.
+This struggle is exacerbated by a disproportionate amount of COVID-19 infection rates, loss of property, hospitalizations, death, and economic hurt amongst marginalized communities.
 The American Rescue plan takes key steps in assisting marginalized communities through a different approach with:

-- $4 billion toward debt relief for socially disadvantaged farmers to pay off burdensome debts that have prevented many farmers of color from making a living or taking advantage of opportunities to grow or explore value-added strategies.
+- $4 billion toward debt relief to pay off burdensome debts that have prevented many underserved farmers from making a living, acquiring land, gaining meaningful market access, or taking advantage of opportunities to grow or explore value-added strategies.
+Three federal district courts have issued preliminary injunctions requiring the Farm Service Agency to stop issuing payments pursuant to ARPA Section 1005.
+The U.S. Government continues to vigorously defend this program in the courts.

 COVID-19 has had a lasting impact on Rural America.
 Families have lost their homes, students have resulted to unconventional solutions to access schoolwork online, the need for food has been at an all-time high, and access to COVID-19 testing and vaccinations have been limited.
 The American Rescue Plan implements funding that invests in the people of Rural America: